tsga/DataMigrationScripts/Alaska/ReadMe.md

 [2]:https://github.com/WSWCWaterDataExchange/DataMigrationScripts/tree/master/Alaska/Prepareation_files

-## Decisions we made in data preperation
+## Decisions we made in data preparation
 1. We excluded the permits and their data which have missing HUC values (HUC is important as a unique identifier of the allocation location).
 Out of 55 total unique permits, 15 of them did not have HUC associated with them
 2. Both the TOTAL_PERMIT_QTY (i.e., water right) and QUANTITY (actually reported value) are reported in monthly values.
 However, after some analysis, we discovered that the  TOTAL_PERMIT_QTY is very possibly has originated from an annual value which was divided equally among the months in the table.
 Therefore, we calculated the annual value by multiplying the average monthly value across all reported months by 12.
 We kept the QUANTITY value as monthly data.
 3. We found that one ALLOCATION_ID may have multiple unique SOURCE_NAME where each source has its own TOTAL_PERMIT_QTY.
 We used the WATER_SOURCE_ID as the DETAIL_SEQ_NO D_ALLOCATION_FLOW table to keep track of each source allocation amount within each permit file.
 We used the RPT_MONTH as the
 ACTUAL_SEQ_NO to keep track of the monthly values for the actual water use data within one annual permit.
 4. We discovered seven completely duplicated records in the D_ALLOCATION_ACTUAL table and we deleted them.
 Duplication is not allowed in WaDE.
-We filtered the duplicate rows and [this file][6] reports both the orignal with duplicates and the new filtered one
+We filtered the duplicate rows and [this file][6] reports both the original with duplicates and the new filtered one

 [6]: https://github.com/WSWCWaterDataExchange/DataMigrationScripts/blob/master/Alaska/csv_files_ready_for_WaDE/duplicate_allocation_actual.xlsx